In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 6. Don’t be afraid to ask

 Your business and your future are at stake here ladies!
+So, don’t be afraid to ask for help.

-7. Find the right tools
+7. Use the right tools

 And you might just learn something new about yourself in the process.
-Maybe you’ll find out you have a love for spreadsheets, a digital geek who likes to work with mobile apps, or you’re an old fashioned pen-and-paper kind of girl.
+Maybe you’ll find out you have a love for spreadsheets, a digital geek who likes to work with mobile apps, or you’re an old fashioned pen-and-paper kind-of-girl.

 Whatever your preferred method, finding the right tools could make all the difference between financial success or failure.